enuffv/enuffbotting/README.md

   # 😠 enuffbotting 😠
-stop making this it's annoying me omg pls pls pls.
+  stop making this it's bad for creator pls pls

 # 🎉 fuck you, bots run the net 🎉
 - login through cookie lists